TheLancashireman/DhG2/doc/CommandRef.md

 When a command expects a *PERSON* as its parameter, you can specify the person by their unique identifier, either as a bare number or enclosed in brackets.

-You can also specify a persion by parts of a name.
+You can also specify a person by parts of a name.
 Any person whose name contains all the specified parts is considered as a match.
 If there is more than one match, the command displays a list of matching persons along with their identifiers and dates.
 You can then retype the command using the identifier.